int8/VAE_tensorflow/README.md

 This is supplementary code for the blog post [here](http://int8.io/variational-autoencoder-in-tensorflow/)

-The main motivation of this work is to use Variational Autoencoder model to embed unseen faces into the latent space of pre-trained single actor-centric face expressions data.
-Three datasets are used in described experiments.
-They are based on youtube videos passed through openface feature extraction utility
+The main motivation of this work is to use Variational Autoencoder model to embed unseen faces into the latent space of pre-trained single actor-centric face expressions.
+The datasets used in described experiments are based on youtube videos passed through openface feature extraction utility

 short demo video available [here](http://int8.io/wp-content/uploads/2016/12/output.mp4)